DataBiosphere/terra-workspace-manager/local-dev/README.md

 ```
 skaffold run
 ```
 or by using IntelliJ's Cloud Code integration, which will auto-detect the generated skaffold.yaml file.

+In order to use the swagger-ui functionality to execute requests, you'll need to locally modify the API definition at `src/resources/api/service_openapi.yaml` by adding your url prefix to the `servers` list.
+Currently, url prefixes are `/{environment name}-{service name}`.

+For example, the `terra-workspace-manager` service instance in the `dev` environment would have prefix `/dev-terra-workspace-manager`.